 When you reserve a cabin, you'll get a confirmation letter that includes a reservation number.
 Please bring the letter or the reservation number when you check in.
 The reservation number is part of a pass code you'll need to get into your cabin, which has keyless entry.
 Also, be prepared to show a valid ID.
 And if you've arranged for someone else to check in for you, make sure that person has the reservation number.

 Total sites of each type: Two-bedroom frame: 6.
-Two-bedroom cinderbock: 14.
+Two-bedroom cinderblock: 14.

-Two-bedroom cinder-bock: Sleeps four, allows six.
-One queen-size bed and two singles.
+Two-bedroom cinderblock: Sleeps six.
+One queen bed and two bunk beds.
+No bed rentals.

 Total cabins: 20